 Somewhat surprisingly, a number of air regulations apply in a retail setting, both related to operations and to product sales.
 The main operational areas with air regulations that retailers should know about are refrigeration and cooling equipment because common refrigerants are ozone-depleting substances or greenhouse gases or both, and emergency generators, which are typically powered by engines that emit pollutants.
 Other areas that have air regulations are fueling stations, ammonia refrigeration, asbestos removal, and large boilers.
 On the product side, there are regulations related to emission standards for vehicles and products with motors such as mowers and garden equipment, and sales of products that emit chemicals such as volatile organic compounds (VOC).
 Air regulations can be federal as well as state and local.

 The RCC has a number of resources related to air regulations that apply in retail including introductory information as well as detailed reviews of regulations and variations in state requirements.

-Regulations for this department include hazardous waste, e-waste, and refrigerants.
+Regulatory areas for appliances and electronics including hazardous waste, e-waste, and refrigerants.

-Regulatory areas that apply to grocery retailers from food waste, air emissions, refrigeration, to hazardous and universal waste, and product sales.
+Regulatory areas for grocery including food waste, air emissions, refrigeration, product sales, and hazardous waste.

-Environmental issues about home improvement products including hazardous waste, pesticides, and operational issues such as stormwater and home repair.
+Regulatory areas for home improvement including hazardous waste, pesticides, stormwater, and home repair.

-Environmental issues related to all aspects of retail operations including maintenance, hazardous materials, boilers, pest management, HVAC and more.
+Regulatory areas for store operations including maintenance, hazardous materials, boilers, pest management, HVAC, consumer bags, and more.